Colour code | Tolerance | E6/E12 series | Power rating

 There are two versions to download and print on A4 white card (two calculators per sheet):

 To make the calculator: cut out the three discs and fasten them together with a brass paper fastener.
-The Black & White version must be coloured manually and it is easiest to do this before cutting out.
+The Black & White version must be coloured by you using pencils or pens and it is easiest to do this before cutting out.

 The tolerance of a resistor is shown by the fourth band of the colour code.
 Tolerance is the precision of the resistor and it is given as a percentage.